Formal Security Analysis on dBFT Protocol of NEO: Introduction

-\textbf{Apply Fixes.} We further provide our recommended fixes for the identified problems.
-The project has been practically fixed according to our support \cite{neo320}\cite{neo547}.
+\textit{\textbf{Apply Fixes.} } We further provide our recommended fixes for the identified problems and project has been practically fixed according to our support \cite{neo320}\cite{neo547}.
 The fix of the issue is straightforward.
 Adding the \textit{Commit} phase to the protocol, aiming to check whether enough (at least $2f+1$) delegates have responded to the request.
 If a node receives $2f+1$ signed responses from the delegates in the \textit{Response} phase, it commits the block by signing the response message together with state information.
 If receiving $2f+1$ commits messages, the node updates the local state of the blockchain by packing the block and broadcast the committed blocks to the network.
-As shown in Fig.\ref{3PC}, the fixed three-phase based protocol splits the \textit{Response} phase $A2$ into two independent phases $B2$ and $B3$.
-The added phase $B3$, called \textit{Commit}, is used to decouple the task of $A2$ and also takes over part of the responsibility.
-In phase $B2$, the delegates and speaker can obtain the decisions from other consensus nodes with no need to publish the block immediately.
+As shown in Fig.\ref{3PC}, the fixed three-phase protocol splits the \textit{Response} phase $A2$ into two independent phases $B2$ and $B3$.
+The added phase $B3$, called \textit{Commit}, is used to decouple the task of $A2$.
+Specifically, in phase $B2$, the speaker and delegates can obtain the decisions from other consensus nodes with no need to publish the block immediately.
 After receiving enough signatures, they enter the \textit{Commit} phase, $B3$.
 In this phase, consensus nodes are aware of whether other committee nodes are ready to execute the same decisions (synchronize the same transactions/blocks in the next step) or not.
-If enough threshold signatures get confirmed, the nodes can execute the PUBLISH process.
-In fact, this is a well-studied problem, such that it is possible to have a secure two-phase protocol for crash fault tolerance protocols (CFT), where the nodes can only be crashed.
-However, if in a system where a Byzantine node who can behave arbitrarily is involved, the additionally \textit{Commit} phase becomes necessary \cite{CastroL99}\cite{FischerLP85}.
-As a standard construction derived from classic BFT-style protocols, the solution is proved to be secure in \cite{RahliVVV18}.
+If enough signatures (over threshold) get confirmed, the nodes can execute the PUBLISH process.
+In fact, this is a well-studied problem.
+It is possible to have a secure two-phase protocol for crash fault tolerance protocols (CFT), where the nodes can only be crashed.
+However, if in a system contains a group of Byzantine nodes who can behave arbitrarily, the additional \textit{Commit} phase becomes necessary \cite{CastroL99}\cite{FischerLP85}.
+As a standard construction derived from classic BFT protocols, a three-phase solution is proved to be secure in \cite{RahliVVV18}.